Earn college credit from your high school classes

 Cascadia embraces and respects the diversity reflected in our faculty.
 The role of the teacher may not be the same as at the schools you have attended before.
 Instructors are facilitators of your learning and explore varying educational approaches to teaching.
 Members of Cascadia faculty have autonomy, and Cascadia protects their rights to academic freedom, which is a tradition and an entitlement in public higher education.

 The 11-week college quarter system moves quickly.
 You are expected to successfully complete a year's worth of high school material in one quarter.
 Time to complete homework assignments is rarely given in class.
 Generally, 2-3 hours of homework is required for every credit hour.
-Most classes are 5 credits.
+Most classes are 5 credits meaning approximately 10-15 hours of homework each week.
 The homework suggestion applies to online courses, too.

-Become familiar with the student handbook, which covers policies and services applicable to students.
-Cascadia believes in supporting everyone's rights and in assuring a safe environment for learning and teaching.
+Become familiar with the Student Handbook, which covers policies and services applicable to students.
+Cascadia believes in supporting everyone's rights in assuring a safe environment for learning and teaching.
 In addition, Cascadia expects appropriate student behavior.
 Everyone at Cascadia — whatever their age, religion, disability, sexual orientation, or race — is expected to work collaboratively to communicate, think, interact, and learn from others.

 Find out if Running Start is for you